kadena-io/pact/docs/en/pact-functions.md

 *table*&nbsp;`table:<{row}>` *&rarr;*&nbsp;`[string]`

-Return all keys in TABLE.
+Return all keys in TABLE as a sorted list.
 ```lisp
 (keys accounts)
 ```